 What Is a Tiny Home?

-Originally conceived in the US as an antidote to go-big-or-go-home housing and rising house prices, the tiny house movement has now caught on worldwide.
-By definition, a tiny home is a living unit that measures under 400 square feet (roughly 37m2).
+Originally conceived in the US as an antidote to go-big-or-go-home housing culture and rising house prices, the tiny house movement has now caught on worldwide, including here in Ireland.

 There are various reasons for downsizing to a tiny home, but the most common ones are: